Protect and Survive: Origins

 Protect and Survive had its origins in civil defence leaflets dating back to 1938, titled The Protection of Your Home Against Air Raids.
 These advised the homeowner on what to do in the event of air attack.
 This evolved as the nature of warfare and geopolitics changed, with the pamphlets updated first into The Hydrogen Bomb in 1957, and later into Advising the Householder on Protection against Nuclear Attack in 1963.
-This document, of which 500,000 copies were made, garnered considerable public and government criticism when it was first released for its lack of explanations or conveyance of the reasoning behind the advice that was given.
+This document, of which 500,000 copies were made, was primarily intended for use by public servants and volunteers trying to advise their local communities on pre-attack measures.
+Advising the Householder garnered considerable public and government criticism when it was first released for its lack of explanations or conveyance of the reasoning behind the advice that was given.
 The Estimates Committee were similarly bemused by the advice, calling for its withdrawal.
 Civil defence personnel were summoned to House of Commons meetings in which they responded to all the points of criticism that were raised.

+Much of the advice given in Advising the Householder, such as stockpiling fourteen days' worth of food and whitewashing one's windows to counter the heat wave from a nuclear blast, was similar to that given in the later Protect and Survive pamphlet.
 The 1963 pamphlet was then accompanied by a series of public information films produced in 1964, called Civil Defence Information Bulletins.
 These films were intended to be broadcast in a state of emergency.
 Pamphlets similar to those prepared in 1963 briefly appeared in Peter Watkins' controversial 1965 BBC pseudo-documentary The War Game, in a scene where they were distributed to people's homes.
-The 1964 bulletins were not depicted in the film.

 The fallout radiation advice in Protect and Survive was based on 1960s fallout shelter experiments summarised by Daniel T. Jones of the Home Office Scientific Advisory Branch in his report, The Protection Against Fallout Radiation Afforded by Core Shelters in a Typical British House which was published in Protective Structures for Civilian Populations, Proceedings of the Symposium held at Washington, D.C., 19–23 April 1965, by the Subcommittee on Protective Structures, Advisory Committee on Civil Defense, US National Academy of Sciences, National Research Council.
 The fallout radiation was represented by measurements of the penetration of cobalt-60 gamma radiation, which has a high mean energy of 1.25 MeV (two gamma rays, 1.17 and 1.33 MeV).
 This is considerably more penetrating than the mean 0.7 MeV of fallout gamma rays.
 Therefore, the actual protection given against real nuclear weapon fallout would be far greater than that afforded in the peacetime cobalt-60 shielding measurements.